cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 A decision policy is the mechanism by which members of a group can vote on proposals.

-All decision policies generally would have a minimum and maximum voting window.
+All decision policies should have a minimum and maximum voting window.
 The minimum voting window is the minimum amount of time that must pass in order for a proposal to potentially pass, and it may be set to 0.
 The maximum voting window is the maximum time that a proposal may be voted on before it is closed.